Photos and text by Linley Bignoux

-But in 2004 the Mauritian Government seeking to align and reform there CPE system to best cater for disadvantaged children within the education system, with the help of MPRB and other NGO’S around the island forged a new way to tackle the issues of education in less developed regions.
-The Ministry of Education of Mauritius created the ZEP-Zone Education Proirtare or Prioritized Education Zone, this concept was designed and formulated for underperforming or low pass rate schools, thus effectively contributing in “raising” the standard of achievement of these particular schools.
+But in 2004 the Mauritian Government seeking to align and reform their CPE system to best cater for disadvantaged children within the education system, with the help of MPRB and other NGOs around the island forged a new way to tackle the issues of education in less developed regions.
+The Ministry of Education of Mauritius created the ZEP-Zone Education Proirtare or Prioritized Education Zone, this concept was designed and formulated for underperforming or low pass rate schools, thus effectively contributing to “raising” the standard of achievement of these particular schools.

-The Director of MPRB, Edwige Duckie states “In areas like that of Roche Bois, people are living in poor conditions, they cannot have the proper materials for learning, they do not have a desk to do their homework, sometimes they do not have a place to sleep and a lot of them they, don’t even eat.”
+The Director of MPRB, Edwige Duckie states “In areas like that of Roche Bois, people are living in poor conditions, they cannot have the proper learning materials, they do not have a desk to do their homework, sometimes they do not have a place to sleep and a lot of them they, don’t even eat.”

 Edwige Duckie who has always been engaged in various types of roles in social work says “there are links between poverty and education, without proper education it’s hard to fight against the system that is quite well established here in Mauritius”.